 If you have an idea, you must explore it, and see if you are able to side hustle for a little bit.
 This may mean making stuff in the garden shed or volunteering in your chosen field.
 There are so many outlets now for like-minded people to meet and chat and explore their ideas.
 Talking for me, is the best kind of therapy and has created a number of different opportunities and collaborations through simply discussing ideas.
 There are some brilliant Facebook groups, an inspiring community on Instagram and really helpful and informative podcasts with little tips on how to get started.
 Also some brilliant books available to get your head into.
 Plus, some phenomenal technical platforms which make the job of branding, marketing and E-commerce that much easier.

 A lovely way to start thinking about your business / job idea is to create a visual moodboard.
 You can start with a digital Pinterest board, but it's also lovely if you can print the images out and place on a board, as it feels more real.
-I am just in the process of creating a new brand and this is exactly the process I have followed.
 I have used Coolers.co to create the brand colours, Canva.com to mock up logo ideas and Pinterest to form ideas around the visuals.

-I am a little bit of a researcher and I like to consume as much information about an idea as possible, so I have listened to many podcasts, read a number of books (not to the end of course), and done a couple of online courses.
+I am a little bit of a researcher and I like to consume as much information about an idea as possible, so I have listened to many podcasts, read a number of books, and done a couple of online courses.
 I did Simple and Season /Campfire Course and Xanthe Berkeley, Film Making course, which I loved and still making my way through the film making.
 I have found the most useful thing that I have done is attend face to face workshops and meet-ups.
 I was lucky enough to go to the Flo Show workshop in Burgundy in 2018, which will always be up there, in terms of finding inspiration, from the fellow attendees to the brilliant teachers.
 Plus, I attended an Instagram workshop with Sam Burgess and a Photography workshop with 91 Magazine.
 Both brilliant and so helpful meeting like-minded creatives, going through a similar journey.
 Seek out the local meet-ups that are happening in your area.
-We have a small meet-up on a Thursday morning at Wattle & Daub in Godalming for fellow creatives, thinkers, doers, businesses and brands to pop along to, to gain inspiration and ideas.

 There are many positives to starting things later in life, yes there is still anxiety, the constant questioning of whether you are good enough, but you have a wealth of life experience behind you, with all the one-liners to go with it, just in case you meet any haters along the way.
 You know what is important in life, plus you know you only have a finite amount of time to prove you are good at something and make a success of it.